lornasw93/v1-portfolio-website/README.md

 # My Website

-Developed in VS 19 using .NET Core and Angular.
+Developed in VS 19 using .NET Core and Angular; using Firebase for hosting purposes.